facebookresearch/Mixture-of-Transformers/README.md

 ### **Step 1: Modality-Specific Feed-Forward Networks**

-The **ModalityUntiedFeedForward** class enhances the feed-forward network by creating separate experts for each modality, enabling specialized processing for tasks involving multiple modalities, such as text, image, or speech.
+The `ModalityUntiedFeedForward` class enhances the feed-forward network by creating separate experts for each modality, enabling specialized processing for tasks involving multiple modalities, such as text, image, or speech.

 #### **Key Features**
-1. **Separate Experts**: Each modality has its own feed-forward expert, instantiated using the existing `FeedForward` class for modularity and simplicity.
+1. **Decoupled Parameters**: Each modality has its own feed-forward expert, instantiated using the existing `FeedForward` class for modularity and simplicity.
-2. **Dynamic Routing**: Tokens are dynamically routed to the appropriate expert using a `modality_mask`.
+2. **Dynamic Routing**: Tokens are dynamically routed to modality-specific expert based on a `modality_mask`.
-3. **Normalization Per Modality**: Each modality expert applies its own normalization layer to ensure tailored processing.
+3. **Modality-specific normalization**: Each modality expert applies its own normalization layer to ensure tailored processing.

-Once you get this, congrats! you have done more than half (67%) of the job!
-Because MLP typically takes 67% of the non-embedding parameter.
+💬 Once you get this, congrats! you have done more than half (67%) of the job!
+Because `Feedforward` typically takes 67% of the non-embedding parameter.

 #### **Code**